 Making premium mobile game versions of existing juggernaut gaming franchises is a big investment right now, with similar mobile versions of Activision's Call of Duty: Warzone and Electronic Arts' Apex Legends currently in development.

-As part of the development of Rainbow Six Mobile, the developers at Ubisoft are holding a Closed Alpha test, allowing a small number of players to try an early version of the game in order to provide feedback and stress test features.
+As part of the development of Rainbow Six Mobile, the developers at Ubisoft are held a Closed Alpha test and an extensive closed beta, allowing a small number of players to try an early version of the game in order to provide feedback and stress test features.

 Note that in order to register, you'll need to have a current Ubisoft account.
 Anyone who is selected will be given advance notice about upcoming tests, including the regions in which said tests will be taking place.
 Ubisoft has also confirmed that player progress will not be carried forward from any Closed Alpha tests into the launch of the full game.